Cursed-Ninja/log-ingestor/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Deployment on the Cloud

+To deploy the application on the cloud, follow these steps to distribute components across servers, ensuring scalability:

+### Frontend

+- Deploy the frontend on a single server, handling user interface interactions.

+### Backend

+- Run the backend on multiple servers to handle increased loads.
+- Introduce a load balancer to evenly distribute requests among backend servers.

+### Kafka Broker

+- Deploy the Kafka broker on a dedicated server to receive logs from the producer.

+### Consumer

+- Run the consumer on a separate server to process messages from the Kafka broker.
+- Scale the consumer server as needed to manage increased workloads.

+### MongoDB Integration

+- Connect the consumer to MongoDB to store records.

+This architecture allows for the independent scaling of each component, making the entire application highly scalable in a cloud environment.
+Adjust server resources and configurations based on the specific cloud platform requirements.
+Refer to the appropriate documentation for each component to ensure a smooth deployment process.

 ## Issues

 - The app fails to start if the `init-kafka` fails to create the topic.
-The container then needs to be restarted manually.
+The container then needs to be restarted.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>